WikipediaLibrary/twlight_vagrant/README.md

 ./imports/twlight.sql
 ```

-Expects you to use an SSH SOCKS proxy. rather than messing around with Vagrant port mapping,
+You'll need to use an SSH SOCKS proxy to access the web interface.
-which can have implications for backend apps.
+To do so specify a dynamic tunnel when you vagrant ssh, e.g.
 ```
 vagrant up
 vagrant ssh -- -D 2080